au-williams/discord-bot/readme.md

   });
   ```

   _Every action in Discord can be thought of as an interaction.
-Clicking buttons, submitting forms, sending messages, etc. When we make buttons to click or forms to submit we must assign them a unique ID that Discord will emit back to us when it has been interacted with.
+Clicking buttons, submitting forms, sending messages, etc. When we create buttons to click or forms to submit we must assign them a unique ID that Discord will emit back to us when it has been interacted with.
 These unique IDs are set on components and used as keys in `Listeners<object>`._

   ---
 </details>